top of page

 BIOGRAPHY

 Ms. Radosz' ability to learn roles quickly and accurately makes her in demand for challenging modern repertoire as well as for last minute engagements.
 She was also called upon last minute by Miami Lyric Opera where she sang to great acclaim in Un ballo in maschera.
 Ms. Radosz made American and World premieres in the leading roles of several operas, including, Olympia in Haim Elisha's A Certain Quiet (Theater for the New City), Lady Madeline in Debussy’s opera La Chute de la Maison Usher (Butler Opera Center),Tormentilla in Ralph Vaughn Williams’ The Poisoned Kiss, and Lydia Larkspur in Kirke Mechem's The Rivals (Bronx Opera), in which she was praised by The New York Times for her “properly dreamy, petulant Lydia” and Broadway World for her “strong, musically adept performance."
-She also covered the role of Roxanne Conti (Contessa) in a 2 month run in the critically acclaimed ¡Figaro!
-(90210) Off-Broadway which is an adaptation of Mozart's Le nozze di Figaro.

 • Facebook